Azure-Samples/app-service-dotnet-access-key-vault-by-msi-for-web-apps/README.md

   - dotnet
   - azure-app-service
   - azure-key-vault
-  - azure-cosmosDB
+  - azure-cosmosdb
-description: "This sample show how to use Azure Key Vault store Cosmos DB credential, and then create a web app interacts with the Cosmos DB."
+description: "This sample shows how to use Azure Key Vault to store Cosmos DB key, and then create a web app that interacts with the Cosmos DB."
 urlFragment: app-service-dotnet-access-key-vault-by-msi-for-web-apps
 ---